benguild/BGPersistentStoreManager/README.md

 Other useful tips:
 * If your database becomes corrupt, **it will automatically be deleted from disk** and recreated fresh.
 The `dataStoreWasResetOrCreatedOnLoad` property of the singleton will be TRUE in this case.
 * You may subclass the singleton and take advantage of implementing its `cleanUpOldObjects:` method.
-This method is called whenever the context was just saved successfully.
+This method is called (on the main thread) whenever the main context was just saved successfully.
 The context will then re-save again after this method finishes, but only if any changes were made since the first save.
+* You may also optionally subclass its `saveContextAndCleanUpOldObjects:` method to catch errors and handle them however you'd like.
+Just call `super`!

 ## Installation